 With millennials entering the peak of their purchasing power, hotels will do well to implement amenities that cater to the flexibility, personalization and, most important of all, the connectivity that these constantly connected travelers crave.

-Access to the high-speed Internet remains a priority for tech-savvy millennials, as many will be seeking opportunities to perform remote work wherever their destination is.
+Access to high-speed Internet remains a priority for tech-savvy millennials, as many will be seeking opportunities to perform remote work wherever their destination is.

 2. Provide a mobile-friendly website